6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Conclusions

 \section{Conclusions}

-ITU's current work on the framework and overall objectives represents the official launch of 6G standardization.
-The technical evaluation work in the standardization is scheduled for 2024, where the 6G channel research is necessary and critical.
-A survey of 6G channel measurements and modeling and a tutorial of the 6G channel simulator BUPTCMG-6G are presented.
-The representative requirements and challenges of 6G channel research are summarized first.
-In the survey, we discussed channel measurements and modeling of potential key technologies, including THz, E-MIMO, ISAC, RIS, and SAGIN.
-Firstly, for channel measurement, a measurement platform with high accuracy and supporting multiple scenarios is urgently needed.
-Secondly, for channel modeling, new channel characteristics must be properly considered.
+The ITU's current work on the framework and overall objectives represents the official launch of 6G standardization.
+With the progression of standardization efforts, research on channel modeling has become increasingly critical.
+This paper presents a comprehensive survey of 6G channel requirements, field measurements, modeling methodologies and a released simulator.
+First, the representative requirements and challenges of 6G channel research are summarized.
+We discuss channel measurements and modeling of potential key technologies, including ISAC, XL-MIMO, mid-band, THz, RIS, and SAGIN.
+For channel measurement, a measurement platform with high accuracy that can support multiple scenarios is urgently needed.
+For channel modeling, new channel characteristics must be properly considered.
 Geometry-based stochastic modeling is one of the main modeling methods of 6G, but the model needs to be adjusted under different technologies and scenarios.
-Finally, in the tutorial, we guided the ITU/3GPP GBSM-based 6G channel simulator, BUPTCMG-6G, which supports the simulation of the aforementioned various 6G potential technologies.
-The channel simulator has good backward compatibility and is expected to include more scenarios, frequency bands, and channel characteristics in the future.
+Future research prospects are discussed for each technology.
+A summary of the released 6G channel simulators is presented below.
+The BUPTCMCCCMG-IMT2030, developed on the basis of the ITU/3GPP GBSM framework, is introduced.
+It provides practical support for simulating a wide range of 6G technologies, ensures backward compatibility and is being extended to accommodate additional frequency bands, deployment scenarios, and channel characteristics.
+Finally, we address emerging perspectives in 6G channel research, including recent 3GPP activities on modeling for 7–24 GHz and ISAC, AI-enabled methods in channel research, and system performance analysis.